KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 About target type **subquery** and **parameter** there will be more words later.

-You will get the chance to filter your data with fields type of date/time/timestamp using calendar/time/calendar + time option.
+If you have SI license file, you will get the chance to filter your data with fields type of date/time/timestamp using calendar/time/calendar + time option.
 This depends of what is data type of you field, and this is coming form metamodel creation phase.
 When creating your metamodel, you can set data type of to your field.

 .. figure:: media/timeDataType.png